MarlonBair/HTTP_Server/README.md

 # HTTP Server

-This is a HTTP Server for Linux Systems.
+This is an HTTP Server that is built in C for Linux Systems.

+# Supported Browsers

+ * Safari
+ * Firefox

+# Implementation

+*